juji-io/docs/docs/trouble-shooting.md

 ### **Trouble Shooting**

 It depends on how you have been updating your Q&A repository (or knowledge base).
-Sometimes, erros can occur due to human inconsistencies.
+Sometimes, errors can occur due to human inconsistencies.
 For example, the same question is added multiple times but with a different ID.